The Hamilton Stone Review

 The Hamilton Stone Review is part of a movement of small, independent publishers and publications dedicated to distributing high quality fiction, poetry, and creative nonfiction.
 We intend to encourage writers, whether unpublished or established, by bringing their work to readers by way of this online literary magazine.

 Hamilton Stone Editions, the book publisher, does NOT accept unsolicited manuscripts.

-Nonfiction submissions are now closed.
-When they reopen, send e-mail submissions only to Reamy Jansen at firstname.lastname@example.org with "HSR" in the subject line.
+Nonfiction submissions for issue 31 are now closed.
+When they reopen, please send e-mail submissions only to Reamy Jansen at firstname.lastname@example.org with "HSR" in the subject line.

 No snail mail submissions, please.
 It's a good idea to include your work in both the message and an attachment.
 Don't forget to put "HSR submission from [your name]" in your subject line.